Current groups members and their contact information are listed below.

 I completed my Ph.D. degree in Medical Genetics at the University of Helsinki in early 2017.
 My thesis work focused on utilizing next-generation sequencing technology to discover novel genetic defects that contribute to uterine leiomyoma development.
 My research has been published in Science, The New England Journal of Medicine, and Proceedings of the National Academy of Sciences (PNAS).
 My research interests focus on molecular classification of cancers and malignant transformation of pre-cancerous lesions.
 I am especially interested in exploring the molecular characteristics that separate a benign tumor from a malignant one.
 I am currently investigating the genomic landscape of endometrial polyps using next-generation sequencing.

 I received my Medical degree in 2013.
-I´m currently doing specialist training in obstetrics and gynaecology, and working full time in Helsinki University Hospital.
-My PhD project focuses on uterine leiomyomas in fertile aged women.
+I´m currently doing specialist training in obstetrics and gynecology, and working full time at the Helsinki University Hospital.
+My PhD project focuses on uterine leiomyomas in people assigned female at birth during their fertile years.
 Our goal is to clarify the molecular background in leiomyomas that lead to operative treatment at a young age.
 We are especially interested in finding factors that lead to the development of leiomyomas very early, or on the other hand, recurrently.
 In the clinical part of the project, we study the effects of myomectomy on later reproductive health and quality of life.

 I completed my Master’s degree in genetics in 2020.
 Currently I am studying endometrial polyps.
 Although endometrial polyps are very common gynecological tumors, their molecular background and pathogenesis are largely unknown.
 I am utilizing exomic, genomic and transcriptomic next-generation sequencing methods to characterize genetic aberrations affecting the pathogenesis of these benign uterine tumors.

-I work as laboratory technician for Pia Vahteristo's lab group.
+I work as the laboratory technician for Pia Vahteristo's lab group.

 In addition to my lab management duties I work in the role of research assistant alongside most projects.
 I work with different laboratory techniques in cell biology, molecular biology, microbiology and pathology.
 My responsibilities also include maintaining and updating our databases as well as training new lab personnel in various techniques.